-This Recommendation, which was slightly amended at New Delhi, deals with the standard characteristics of an automatic error-correcting system with 4-channel or 2-channel time-division multiplex which has been widely used for telegraph service on radio circuits in band 7 (HF), using the 7-unit International Telegraph Alphabet No. 3.
+This Recommendation deals with the standard characteristics of an automatic error-correcting system with 4-channel or 2-channel time-division multiplex which has been widely used for telegraph service on radio circuits in band 7 (HF), using the 7-unit International Telegraph Alphabet No. 3.
 Especially, when telex services, in accordance with C.C.I.T.T.
 Recommendations, are to be provided on radio circuits in band 7 (HF), this system is essential, not only for protection against errors, but also for provision of the signalling required for the service.
 Since this Recommendation has been studied thoroughly, no further study is deemed necessary.